nathamanath/blog/articles/echo-echo.md

 By default echo will respond successfully with an empty response body, but by setting request params as json or url params you can control response status, body and headers.
-There are examples on the apps home page yo get you started.
+There are examples on the apps home page to get you started.

 It is a sinatra based app, and when putting it together, I took the chance to try out minitest over rspec which is my usual choice when testing ruby apps.